Abhijit2505/Django-Practise-Codes/README.md

-# Django-Practise-Codes
+# Projects In This Repository
-This Repository contains my practise codes on Django Backend Development.
+Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.This Repository contains my practice codes on Web Application Backend Development using Django and Sqlite3.

+This repository contains Beginner and Intermediate Level Django Codes for Backend Development using Python and Sqlite Database.